 Fjord Line's MS Stavangerfjord, the first of the two new cruise ferries ordered to Bergen Group, was commissioned in June 2013.

-The new vessels will allow Fjord Line to offer regular daily departures from all ports on the routes between Bergen, Stavanger and Hirtshals, and between Hirtshals and Langesund.
+The new vessels allow Fjord Line to offer regular daily departures from all ports on the routes between Bergen, Stavanger and Hirtshals, as well as between Hirtshals and Langesund.

 MS Stavangerfjord is the first cruise ferry to operate on engines fuelled solely by liquefied natural gas (LNG).